 What was it like filming in 1990s Harlesden for both of you and have you ever taken a memory lane walk to Harlesden in recent times?

-Parminder: Really, the biggest attraction of Harlesden was the Stonebridge Estate, where the film is set, but not a lot of brick of that estate exists today.
-The estate was notorious for gangs, drugs, and for gun violence.
-Today, it is a remodelled, beautiful, new-built estate.
-In the 1990s, the Harlesden Stonebridge Estate was also predominantly Jamaican and Afro Caribbean, but as we walked around it recently, I noted that there was a really huge African presence and an African influence.
-There’s been attempts to change other bits of Harlesden for example, the clock tower, the “Eros of Harlesden” where we filmed the opening scene, now has very nice brick seating where you can sit, and it’s been pedestrianized.
-All the key locations, the Mean Fiddler, the church hall where we had our auditions, and the grocery shop where we also filmed one of our scenes is still there.
+Parminder: The biggest attraction of Harlesden was the Stonebridge Estate, where the film is set, but not a lot of brick of that estate exists today.
+The estate was notorious for gangs, drugs, and gun violence.
+Today, it is a remodelled, beautiful, new-build estate.
+In the 1990s, Stonebridge Estate was also predominantly Jamaican and Afro Caribbean, but as we walked around it recently, I noted that there was a really huge African presence and an African influence.
+There’s been attempts to change other bits of Harlesden for example, the clock tower, the “Eros of Harlesden” where we filmed the opening scene, now has very nice brick seating where you can sit, and it’s been pedestrianised.
+All the key locations, the Mean Fiddler, the church hall where we had our auditions, and the grocery shop where we also filmed one of our scenes are still there.
 What’s beautiful is that Harlesden had a very strong community spirit, and walking through Harlesden, 23 years later, that community spirit of the African, the Caribbean, Eastern Europeans, and Brazilians, in fact, is very strong today.

 Now, 20 years later, Babymother has been released on Blu-ray by the BFI.
 Could you tell us a bit more about this release and the extras included?

-Parminder: It is a joy to see that a film that was made 23 years ago is finding a whole new audience in a different technological age.
+Parminder: It is a joy to see that a film made 23 years ago is finding a whole new audience in a different technological age.
 The film is being streamed on Amazon Prime and BFI Player.
-You can buy the Blu-ray DVD as a keepsake from BFI here.
 It has been a pleasure to listen to young people and hear their reflections on a story set within the Black community long before they were born.
 Babymother is part of a history of Black British filmmaking in this country, and it is good to know that the younger generation, who aspire to be filmmakers, to tell stories that come from within their communities, will be inspired by this film again.